rchalumeau/playingwithterraform/README.md

   -> liveness probe with http://:80?q=whatever (if missing query, returns 400)
 - Task listen on port 80 : should implement an ALB, with SSL termination to improve security

+### On Redis

+- Activate automated failover for HA
+- Add replica in cluster to ensure integrity of redis
+- encryption at rest and in transit for prod readiness
+- Automated upgrade for security patch policy
+- Security group : ingress dedicated to processing CIDRs (ECS in that case)